Fox Movies (Southeast Asian TV channel)

-Fox Movies (formerly Star Movies; and Fox Movies Premium) was a Southeast Asian movie network owned by Fox Networks Group Asia Pacific, subsidiaries of International Operations unit of The Walt Disney Company.
-It has first-run contracts for movies distributed by 20th Century Studios, Disney, Columbia Pictures, Pixar, Marvel Studios, Metro-Goldwyn-Mayer, and DreamWorks and sub-run contracts for movies from Paramount Pictures, Universal Pictures, and Warner Bros.
+Fox Movies (formerly Star Movies and Fox Movies Premium) was a Southeast Asian movie network owned by Fox Networks Group Asia Pacific, subsidiaries of International Operations unit of The Walt Disney Company.

-It also features movies from other movie distributors including: Lions Gate Entertainment, Summit Entertainment, Victor Hugo Pictures, and The Weinstein Company.
-It is another Hollywood movie channel whose main competitor is HBO Asia.
-Some of its design is based on the movie Tron: Legacy (the first movie aired on FOX Movies Premium) since the countdown to rebranding and has different station IDs based on type and genre of the movie.

-With the launch of Disney+ Hotstar in Indonesia, several first-run films from Disney-owned properties were removed in favour of re-runs, including Marvel films that were produced by other studios.
-These changes were only available specifically to the Indonesian feed starting from September 1, 2020.
+With the launch of Disney+ Hotstar/Disney+ across Asia, several first-run films from Disney-owned properties were removed in favour of re-runs, including Marvel films that were produced by other studios.
+Indonesian feed was the first to be affected from September 1, 2020, before Singapore and Malaysia from February 1, 2021.
+The change was affected in most of available feeds across Asia, before the channel shutdown that was announced.

-In conjunction of launching Disney+ in Singapore and Malaysia, starting 1 February 2021, several first-run films from Disney-owned properties were removed in favor of re-runs, including Marvel films that were produced by other studios.
-This applies to all remaining feeds in Asia.

 History

+As Fox Movies Premium

-On 1 January 2012, Star Movies was rebranded to Fox Movies Premium and FOX Movies Premium HD, available in Hong Kong and selected Southeast Asian countries.
-In India, China, Middle East and North Africa, Taiwan and the Philippines (SD only), the Star Movies brand remained.
+On 1 January 2012, Star Movies was rebranded to Fox Movies Premium, available in Hong Kong and selected Southeast Asian countries.

+As Fox Movies

-On 10 June 2017, Fox Movies Premium in Southeast Asia & Star Movies in the Philippines, relaunched as Fox Movies, all coinciding the premiere of the 2016 film X-Men Apocalypse.
+To tie in with the premiere of the 2016 film X-Men Apocalypse, Fox Movies Premium in Southeast Asia and Star Movies in the Philippines (SD only), rebranded to Fox Movies on June 10, 2017.

 On November 1, 2017, Star Movies Vietnam was rebranded as Fox Movies Vietnam.

 On January 18, 2018, Star Movies Taiwan was rebranded as Fox Movies Taiwan, yet Star Movies HD Taiwan remains the original name.